List of earthquakes in the Philippines: Tectonic setting

 Much of the Philippines lie within the area of strongly tectonised blocks of mainly island arc origin, known as the Philippine Mobile Belt.
 To the east, the Philippine Sea plate is subducting beneath the mobile belt along the line of the Philippine Trench and the East Luzon Trench at the northern end of the belt.
 The convergence across this boundary is strongly oblique and the strike-slip component is accommodated by movement on the left lateral Philippine fault system.
 To the south of the Philippines lies the Molucca Sea Collision Zone, which involves opposite facing subduction zones to either side of the Molucca Sea plate.
 To the west of the mobile belt the Sunda plate is subducting eastwards beneath the belt along the lines of the Manila, Negros and Cotabato trenches.
 Within the Sunda plate, the oceanic crust of the Sulu Sea is subducting beneath the Sulu Ridge along the Sulu Trench.
 The Sunda plate carries with it parts of the Palawan Microcontinental Block, which has collided with the mobile belt at the Negros and Cotabato trenches.

 The continuing movement of the tectonic plates leads to active faulting within the mobile belt, such as on the left lateral Cotabato Fault System that cuts across Mindanao and the right lateral Marikina Valley fault system on Luzon.

 Earthquakes

 This list includes earthquakes in the Philippines with a magnitude of 6.0 or higher, unless a lower-magnitude earthquake resulted in significant damage and/or casualties.
+Maximum intensities shown in this list before 1910 are on the ten point Rossi-Forel scale, later intensities use the similar ten point PHIVOLCS Earthquake Intensity Scale (PEIS), with those for older post-1910 events converted from values on the Modified Mercalli scale.